osandadeshan/markdown-quiz-app/README.md

 ## Future Enhancements

+- **Enhanced Authentication**: Enhance the security of the login mechanism for candidates by allowing them to log in using their registered email addresses from our `users.json` file.
+- **Add Timer Feature**: Implement a quiz timer for competitive scenarios.
 - **Add Admin Dashboard**: Enable admin users to upload new markdown quiz files through a UI.
-- **Add Timer Feature**: Implement a quiz timer for competitive scenarios.
 - **Improve Results Page**: Show more statistics such as time taken and comparison with other users.
-- **Enhanced Authentication**: Add more secure login methods, including OAuth.

 ---